Unrepl/unrepl/README.md

 Elided maps representations must still have an even number of entries, so a second elision marker `#unrepl/... nil` is added to pad the representation.
 All data (if any) is supported by the elision in key position.
 When splicing the expansion both markers are replaced.

 ###### Identity and value
 These maps may also have an `:id` key to keep elided values different when used in sets or as keys in maps.
-So either each elision get a unique id or the id may be value-based (that is: when two elisions ids are equal their elided values are equal).
+So either each elision get a unique id or the id may be value-based (that is: when two elisions ids are equal, their elided values are equal).
 When `:get` is provided there's no need for `:id` (because by definition the `:get` value will be unique or at least value-based).

 Example: printing the set `#{[1] [2]}` with a very shallow print depth and a (broken) printer that doesn't assign `:id` nor `:get` returns: